 In general I expect to be paid to speak.
-I will sometimes waive my fee for non-profit, community events.
+I will sometimes waive my fee for non-profit, community events, usually due to already being in the area of the event.
 If you can’t pay speakers please be up front about it when getting in touch, it’ll save us all time.
 I’d love to be able to swan around the globe speaking for free, but until I win the lottery I have to limit the number of free gigs I can take!

 If you run a community meetup or event and you spot that I’m in your town at another event – let me know!
 I love to fit in talks or even just visits to local meetups when I’m traveling.

 Having a Code of Conduct means I know that you are committed to creating a safe and inclusive environment for everyone.
 That’s important.